mirobotech/BEAPER-Pico/LCD/README.md

 * rect(x, y, w, h, c, [, f]) - draw a rectange at x, y, width w, height h, using color c, and optionally fill the rectangle with color c if f=True

 * round_rect(x, y, w, h, r, c [, f]) - draw a rounded-rectange at x, y, width w, height h, having corner radius r, using color c, and optionally fill the rectangle with color c if f=True

+* triangle(x0, y0, x1, y1, x2, y2, c [, f]) - draw a triangle with vertices at x0,y0, x1,y1, and x2,y2, using color c, and optionally fill the triangle if f=True

 * ellipse(x, y, xr, yr, c, [, f, m]) - draw an ellipse centred at x, y, with x radius xr, y radius yr, using color c, and optionally fill the ellipse with color c if f=True.
 Optional m parameter enables the drawing of only one quadrant of the ellipse: 1=top right, 2=top left, 3=bottom left, 4=bottom right